mn7god/adb_ripper/README.md

 ➤ send_msg - Sends any notification with you custom text

+➤ spam - Sends some type of events spam to device

 ➤ send_key - Sends one key event to device

 ➤ send_keys - Sends multiple sequential key events to device